RuanCosta-Jitterbit/webappsnap/README.md

 ## Introduction

-This program lets you automate the task of taking screenshots of web applications.
+This program automates the task of taking screenshots of web applications.
 It is a Node.js command line program that runs on Windows, Linux, and macOS.
 It uses [Playwright](https://playwright.dev) to programmatically run a set of actions on an app running in a Chromium browser.
 (You can optionally record a `webm` video of the session.)
 You define the actions in a JSON file.
 (See examples in the `cfg` directory.)

 ## Install

 The program is a Node.js script.
 Before you run it, follow these steps:

 1. Install [Node.js](https://nodejs.org/en/download/).
 2. Clone or otherwise get a copy of this repository, and save it on your system.
 3. In a command prompt, powershell, or terminal, change directory to where you cloned or saved it.
 Then run this command to install the required Node.js libraries:

    ```sh